 One of the goals of the Plan is to develop a framework for making better use of public properties to become community hubs, e.g., surplus or underutilized schools, post-secondary education facilities, hospitals, municipal property and provincial property.

 In May of 2017, the Ontario Government held a Community Hubs Summit.
 The summit featured keynote speakers and hands-on workshops.
 In addition, it provided an opportunity for stakeholders to work together to share best practices to strengthen partnerships and to coordinate efforts among organizations in Ontario's communities.

 The Ontario Government launched the CommunityHubsOntario.ca website as the source for community hub related information.

 What is a Community Hub?

-Community hubs are a service delivery model that brings together service providers to offer a range of high-quality and accessible community services that respond to demonstrated community needs and priorities, including:
+Community hubs are a service delivery model that brings service providers together in one location to offer a range of high-quality and accessible community services that respond to demonstrated community needs and priorities, including: